FLAIROx/JaxMARL/README.md

 ```

 ## Contributing
 Please contribute!
-Please take a look at our contributing guide LINK TODO for how to add an environment/algorithm or submit a bug report.
+Please take a look at our [contributing guide](https://github.com/FLAIROx/JaxMARL/blob/main/CONTRIBUTING.md) for how to add an environment/algorithm or submit a bug report.

 <h2 name="cite" id="cite">Citing JaxMARL </h2>
 If you use JaxMARL in your work, please cite us as follows: